EmanHamdyMohamed/kai/backend/README.md

 2. Go to **Cloud Run** in the GCP Console
 3. Click **"Deploy Container"**
 4. Select **"Continuously deploy from a repository (source or function)"**
-5. Choose your repository (GitHub/GitLab)
+5. Choose your repository GitHub
 6. Select the **backend** folder as the source directory
 7. Configure settings